 Race and/or ethnicity unknown: 0%

 Before leaving college, Baruch College students become effective written communicators.
 As part of the core curriculum, all students are required to take two courses in writing.
-These courses ask students to analyze non-fiction, fiction, journalistic, academic, and several other types of text to understand how to persuade and inform readers.
+These courses ask students to analyze non-fiction, fiction, journalistic, academic, and several other types of text as they learn how to persuade and inform readers.

 COLLABORATIVE LEARNING ENVIRONMENT

-Baruch students can work together to overcome any academic obstacles.
-Through required group projects in coursework and group learning in resources such as the Student Academic Consulting Center, Baruch students learn how to work in a team effectively, help classmates overcome problems, and get help when needed.
-By taking an active part in the learning of others, Baruch students become better students, coworkers, and classmates.
+Baruch students are always working together and overcoming academic obstacles as a team.
+Through group projects in their courses and group learning in the Student Academic Consulting Center, students learn to work effectively with their classmates.
+Such an active learning environment helps everyone on campus become better students, coworkers, and classmates.

 At Baruch, students are welcomed to improve their leadership skills in a variety of ways.
-Every active member of school-affiliated clubs participates in a series of leadership activities based on the “Social Change Model,” which ensures students learn what kind of leader they are and understand how they can affect social change themselves.
+Every active member of a school-affiliated club participates in a series of leadership activities based on the “Social Change Model,” which explores what it means to be a leader and how anyone can enact social change.
 Students looking to go deeper into their development as leaders can participate in T.E.A.M.
-Baruch, which qualifies participants to become mentors and teach the next generation at Baruch.
+Baruch, which qualifies participants to work as paid peer mentors who guide and support new students.

 Baruch encourages students to give back in three ways: in the classroom, on campus, and in their city at large.
-Baruch College creates Active Citizens that connect their coursework to their community to improve it for the better, because learning involves more than coursework.
-Academic Citizenship puts students in a position to learn from faculty and guide younger students through courses.
+Baruch College creates Active Citizens who put their coursework to action for the betterment of their community.
+Academic Citizenship puts students in a position to learn from faculty as well as guide younger students through their early college years.
 Baruch Community Citizenship engages students on and around campus through clubs, organizations, and student media.
 Off-campus, students display City Citizenship by working with any number of groups across New York.

-Baruch sits in the culture capital of the United States, New York City.
-Campus is just moments away from dozen of popular landmarks from the Flatiron Building and Madison Square Park to Wall Street and Broadway.
-No matter where students like to go after classes end, there’s something for everyone.
+Baruch sits in the cultural capital of the United States, New York City.
+Campus is just moments away from dozens of popular landmarks from the Flatiron Building and Madison Square Park to Wall Street and Broadway.
+The land of opportunity, New York City, has something for everyone.

 Baruch College wants students to seek both paid and unpaid internship experiences to supplement their coursework.
-Whether you find an internship on your own, or through the Internship Placement Program of the Weissman Center for International Business, Baruch offers resources for students to get a head-start on their professional development.
-The Starr Career Development Center offers several resources to help students find a good fit — from a job board and advising to mock interviews and advice on proper interview attire.
+Whether they find an internship on their own or through the Internship Placement Program of the Weissman Center for International Business, Baruch provides the assistance they might need to get a head-start on their professional development.
+The Starr Career Development Center offers several resources to help students find a good fit—from a job board and advising to mock interviews and advice on proper interview attire.

 While not required, all Baruch students are encouraged to write a senior honors thesis.
-Writing a thesis allows students to graduate with honors while offering the opportunity to dive deep into a subject of their choosing and work closely with a faculty member.
-For students looking to continue their education or move to a prestigious job after graduating, a thesis offers insight into your talent and passion that can help them stand out from the pack.
-Baruch theses come in all forms — papers, paintings, photography, and more — to match the skills of the student presenting it.
+Writing a thesis allows students to graduate with honors along with the chance to dive deeply into a subject with close faculty member collaboration.
+For students looking to continue their education or move to a prestigious job after graduating, their thesis offers insight into their individual talents and passions and helps them stand out from the pack.
+Baruch theses come in all forms—papers, paintings, photography, and more—to match the skills of the student presenting it.

 SAT Evidence-Based Reading and Writing